zeroinfluencer/MMM/doc/stages.md

 ## {{ VariableName }}
 Notes on how this is generated
-Which Stage it is designed for
+Notes on which Stage(s) it is designed for

 ## {{ }}